What the Import Locations option does

 How to import locations

-Go to WPResidence Site Settings from your WordPress dashboard.
+- Go to WPResidence Site Settings in your WordPress dashboard.

 The system will read the file and create the location terms from the CSV rows.